Evolution of mammals: Therapsid family tree

-(Simplified from Palaeos.com.
-Only those that are most relevant to the evolution of mammals are described below.)
+A simplified phylogenetic tree showing only what is most relevant to the evolution of mammals is shown below:

 Only the dicynodonts, therocephalians, and cynodonts survived into the Triassic.

 Biarmosuchia

 The Biarmosuchia were the most primitive and pelycosaur-like of the therapsids.

 Dinocephalians

 Dinocephalians ("terrible heads") included both carnivores and herbivores.
 They were large; Anteosaurus was up to 20 ft long.
 Some of the carnivores had semi-erect hindlimbs, but all dinocephalians had sprawling forelimbs.
 In many ways they were very primitive therapsids; for example, they had no secondary palate and their jaws were rather "reptilian".

 Anomodonts

-The anomodonts ("anomalous teeth") were among the most successful of the herbivorous therapsids — one sub-group, the dicynodonts, survived almost to the end of the Triassic.
-But anomodonts were very different from modern herbivorous mammals, as their only teeth were a pair of fangs in the upper jaw and it is generally agreed that they had beaks like those of birds or ceratopsians.
+The anomodonts ("anomalous teeth") were among the most successful of the herbivorous therapsids — one sub-group, the dicynodonts, survived to the end of the Triassic.
+But dicynodonts were very different from modern herbivorous mammals, as their only teeth were a pair of fangs in the upper jaw (lost in some derived kannemeyeriiformes) and it is generally agreed that they had beaks like those of birds or ceratopsians.